vygr/ChrysaLisp/doc/STRUCTURE.md

 ### If

 `(vpif)`, `(elseif)`, `(else)` and `(endif)` allow basic control flow.
-`(break)` statements covered in the section on switch will jump to the corresponding `(endif)` although you may use named break statements to jump to a named `(endif)`.
+`(break)` statements covered in the section on switches will jump to the corresponding `(endif)` although you may use named break statements to jump to a named `(endif)`.